alvarogarcia7/blog_source/content/blog/2017-03-16-stateful-stateless-components.markdown

 From the [Make, Buy or Rent][mbr] article:

 > [...]
-[T]he three main system options for organizations seeking to upgrade their systems and the pros and cons of each
+[T]he three main system options for organizations seeking to upgrade their systems and the pros and cons of each [are :]

   * Make
   * Buy